Infineon/getstarted-optiga-trust-m/psoc62_cy8ckit_mikrobus/matter/README.md

 python write_matter_credentials.py [path/to/CD.bin]
 ```

-##### 3. Re-flash the PSoC with the Matter Application
+##### 3. Re-flash the PSOC™ with the Matter Application

-The PSoC needs to be reflashed with the Matter Application Image.
+The PSOC™ needs to be reflashed with the Matter Application Image.

 Follow the instructions in [Step 2](#step-2-flash-kit-with-pre-compiled-matter-application) or develop your own Matter Application in [Step 5](#step-5-develop-your-own-matter-application-for-optiga-trust-m-mtr)